nicholaskarlson/WHiB/README.md

 This project strives to break the traditional mold of history writing and invites readers and historians alike to participate actively.

+Please see below regarding how to edit and compile your version of the book (WHiB) for free.

 ## Features

 - Open-source: Allowing for continuous updates and improvements.